keptn/community/mentorship/gsoc/2022/projects/new-docs-site-engine/README.md

 - [x] Adding Versioning of docs support feature.

 In current docs, we don't have versioning of docs support feature.
 As of now, we were versioning the docs manually.
 To solve this problem we have added versioning of the docs support feature using Docusaurus.
 We can use the versioning CLI to create a new documentation version based on the latest content in the `docs` directory.
 That specific set of documentation will then be preserved and accessible even as the documentation in the `docs` directory continues to evolve.
+Here versioning CLI means running the commands which create versions of documentation like running the command `yarn run docusaurus docs:version 1.1.0` will create a new version of the documentation with the version number `1.1.0` and the content of the `docs` directory at the time of running the command will be copied to the new versioned documentation directory.

 > PR related to adding versioning support can be found here [https://github.com/keptn-sandbox/new-keptn-docs-engine/pull/10](https://github.com/keptn-sandbox/new-keptn-docs-engine/pull/10).